microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/group-list-memberof.md

 ## <a name="examples"></a>Exemplos

-### <a name="example-1-get-groups-and-administrative-units-that-the-group-is-a-direct-member-of"></a>Exemplo 1: obter grupos e unidades administrativas dos quais o grupo é membro direto
+### <a name="example-1-get-groups-and-administrative-units-that-the-group-is-a-direct-member-of"></a>Exemplo 1: Obter grupos e unidades administrativas das quais o grupo é membro direto

 #### <a name="request"></a>Solicitação